amberflo/metering-typescript/CONTRIBUTING.md

 Then, set up the samples and run one of them:
 ```
+npx tsc
 node ./dist/sampleUsageSdk.js
 ```

-It should use you development version of this library.
+It should use your development version of this library.

 Note that you need to `npm run build` this library in order for your changes to take effect.